juanpc10/Rewrams/README.md

 ## Getting started

 - To run the project you will need Git, Node, mongodb, mongoose, and npm installed.
+- The instagram reply automatization is run in a separate folder which I have not uploaded.
+Reach me out if you would like to implement this feature.

 ## Installation